 The Association recognized that its educational offerings and the value of the CGMA designation needed to keep pace with these changing demands, and they approached Extension Engine to help them create new, more flexible, and more responsive educational pathways for CGMA candidates.

-Historically, the two membership bodies that formed the Association, AICPA (American Institute of Certified Public Accountants) and CIMA (Chartered Institute of Management Accountants), prepared candidates for the CGMA exam through independent tutors, trainers, and test centers, a lengthy and time-consuming process for candidates.
-The Association’s vision was to create a new, integrated digital experience that would provide the education and assessment needed to satisfy two sets of stakeholders:
+Historically, the two membership bodies that form the Association—AICPA (American Institute of Certified Public Accountants) and CIMA (Chartered Institute of Management Accountants)—prepared candidates for the CGMA exam through independent tutors, trainers, and test centers, a lengthy and time-consuming process.
+The Association imagined a new, integrated digital experience to satisfy two sets of stakeholders: